OfficialOzioma/my-laravel-test/README.md

 - composer
 - POSTMAN

-## How to install and run on localhost
+## How to run on the localhost

 - Run `git clone git@github.com:OfficialOzioma/my-laravel-test.git`
 - Run `cd my-laravel-test`
 - Run `composer install`
 - Run `php artisan serve`
-- Send a POST request to `http://127.0.0.1:8000/api/user` on the postman
+- Send a POST request to `http://127.0.0.1:8000/api/user` on the POSTMAN

 ## License